-- 4.3.8.1 Must meet the requirements of ANSI Z358.1-2009.
-(Portable eyewash bottles or drench hoses will not meet this requirement.) - 4.3.8.2 Must be used to supply 15 minutes' worth of clear running water to fully clean the eye. - 4.3.8.3 Use should be followed by appropriate medical treatment. - 4.3.8.4 Must be operated weekly to assure proper function and minimize bacterial contamination.
-Weekly functional tests must be documented. - 4.3.8.5 Shall be tested at least annually by Facilities Services. - 4.3.8.6 Access to the equipment must be unimpeded.
+4.3.8.1 Must meet the requirements of ANSI Z358.1-2009.
+(Portable eyewash bottles or drench hoses will not meet this requirement.)

+4.3.8.2 Must be used to supply 15 minutes' worth of clear running water to fully clean the eye.

+4.3.8.3 Use should be followed by appropriate medical treatment.

+4.3.8.4 Must be operated weekly to assure proper function and minimize bacterial contamination.
+Weekly functional tests must be documented and the record given to EHS annually.

+4.3.8.5 Any eyewash or safety shower that fails the weekly test or needs repair must be written up and reported to Facilities Services for repair.
+EHS must also be notified.

+4.3.8.6 Access to the equipment must be unimpeded at all times.